Margarethe-S/llm-response-timer-action/README.md

 Screenshot: Terminal response

 ![alt text](images/image-4.png)

----
+## 🆓 Freely usable

-## 🔓 Use Freely
+This repository is provided for the purpose of learning and further development.

-This repository is shared in the spirit of learning and development.
+You are welcome to fork or adapt it – just make sure to comply with the license terms.

-Feel free to fork or adapt it if it’s useful for your own projects.
+⚠️ If you publicly use or distribute the project (e.g. as a web app or hosted service),

-Good luck with your builds!
+you are required to make your own changes publicly available as well.

-📝 License: This project is licensed under the MIT License.
+📜 License: This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
 See the [LICENSE](./LICENSE) file for details.

 ---